tajpouria/algorithms-and-data-structures-cheat-sheet/README.md

 The function has a time complexity of O(n).
 This is because it includes two loops that each iterate through the characters in the strings.
 The `frequencyCount1` and `frequencyCount2` objects are built in O(n) time by iterating through `str1` and `str2` respectively and adding each character to the corresponding object.
 Then, the function iterates through the keys in `frequencyCount1` and checks the corresponding values in `frequencyCount2`.
 Since there are a constant number of keys in `frequencyCount1`, the time complexity of this step is O(1).
 Therefore, the overall time complexity of the first function is O(n).

-Another approach to solve this problem:
+Another approach to solving this problem:

 ```ts
 function validAnagram(str1: string, str2: string): boolean {